Track II: Religious Thought

 Affiliated Track Faculty

-John Berthrong, M. David Eckel, Walter Fluker, Ray Hart, Andrea Hollingsworth, Diana Lobel, Robert Neville, Mary Elizabeth Moore, Shelly Rambo, C. Allen Speight, Bryan P. Stone, Wesley Wildman, Claire Wolfteich, Michael Zank
+David Decosimo, M. David Eckel, Walter Fluker, Diana Lobel, Robert Neville, Mary Elizabeth Moore, Shelly Rambo, C. Allen Speight, Bryan P. Stone, Nimi Wariboko, Wesley Wildman, Claire Wolfteich, Michael Zank

-This program guides students to develop skills in analytic thought and expertise in one of the following disciplines: philosophy of religion, comparative religious thought, historical/analytic theology, and religious ethics.
-Specialized research programs within this track include: (i) historical study of religious thought in one of these disciplines, (ii) analytic interpretations of religious subject matters within the domain of religious ideas, and (iii) the interdisciplinary study of religious thought in relation to cognate fields in the humanities, literary studies, fine arts, and social sciences.
+This program guides students to develop philosophical and analytical skills, knowledge of at least one religious tradition, and expertise in one or more of the following areas: philosophy of religion, religious ethics, historical and analytical approaches to theology, and comparative approaches to religious thought.
+Specialized research programs include: historical studies of religious thought in one of these areas; philosophical, ethical, or theoretical analysis of religious subject matters, especially within the domain of religious ideas; and interdisciplinary studies of religious thought in relation to cognate fields in the humanities, literary studies, fine arts, and social sciences.

 Track-Specific Admission Requirements:

 Students entering the Religious Thought track should demonstrate a strong background in one or more of the following areas: philosophy, philosophy of religion, religious studies, theology, or ethics.
 Ideally, applicants will show transcript evidence of knowledge of at least two distinct religious traditions.
 Appropriate background in those languages and fields directly relevant to an applicant’s proposed research is also strongly recommended.

 Related degrees: Students in this track who attend to theology do so from within the framework and discipline of religious studies.
 Those interested in PhD programs in constructive or systematic theology may wish to explore the programs offered by Boston University’s School of Theology.

 Please note that this prerequisite is in addition to those outlined in the Admissions section of our website.